atk4/core/docs/factory.rst

 .. php:method:: factory($seed, $defaults = [])

 Creates and returns new object.
-If object is passed as $seed parameter, then same object is returned.
+If object is passed as $seed parameter, then same object is returned, but you can change some properties of this object by using
+$defaults array.

 Seed
 ====